-NICE has reviewed this guidance and is planning to update MTG3 within a suitable clinical guideline.
+NICE has reviewed this guidance and will update MTG3 within the perioperative care guideline.
+Once this guideline has published, MTG3 will be withdrawn.
 Readers of the current guidance should be aware that CardioQ-ODM has been superseded by CardioQ-ODM+ and that the analysis on costs and potential savings in the current guidance may be subject to local pathway changes.
 Further information is in the review proposal and review decision documents.

 NICE has developed medical technology guidance on the CardioQ-ODM.